Some houses are being built to stand up to hurricanes and sharply cut emissions, too

 “We set out to prove that a new town and the environment can work hand-in-hand, and I think we’ve proven that,” said Kitson.
 “Unless you build in a very resilient way, you’re just going to constantly be repairing or demolishing the home.”

-“That water is going to go where it wants to go, if you’re going to try and challenge Mother Nature, you’re going to lose every single time,” said Kitson.
+“That water is going to go where it wants to go, if you’re going to try and challenge Mother Nature, you’re going to lose every single time,” Kitson said.
 The wetlands, retention ponds, and native vegetation are better able to manage water during extreme rainfall, reducing the risk of flooded homes.

-Back in the Panhandle, Natalia Padalino and her husband, Alan Klingler, plan to finish building a Deltec home by December.
+In the Florida Keys, Natalia Padalino and her husband, Alan Klingler, plan to finish building a Deltec home by December.
 The couple was concerned about the future impacts global warming and hurricanes would have on the Florida Keys and researched homes that were both sustainable and designed to withstand these storms.

 “We believe we’re building something that’s going to be a phenomenal investment and reduce our risk of any major catastrophic situation,” Klingler said.